MigProPlayer/primosputt/README.md

 - Support for 5 players, of course (if you for some reason need more it should be fairly easy to change)
 - Not really a new feature, but I changed the player and ball colors to my cousins' favourite ones :)
 - Uhh rebranding for some reason, was in the mood for it

+## Planned features

+- Add a button to skip a hole in the pause menu, based on [this pull request](https://github.com/Neverball/neverball/pull/326)

 ---
 # Regular Neverball stuff